When Fathers and Daughters Struggle to Speak The Same Language: Advice From a Family Therapist in Birmingham, AL

 I still long for more in my relationship with my Dad.
 There are gaps.
 He doesn't speak my language at times, especially the older he gets, and then there are other times that we can laugh and love each other and it is deeply satisfying.
 I cling to those moments.
 Even if we don't speak the same language, I choose to believe that both of us are doing the best we can.

-Interested in Talking to a Therapist in Birmingham, AL?
+Interested in Talking to a Family Therapist in Birmingham, AL?

 If you are feeling stuck in your relationship with your Dad we can help!
-At Sparrow Counseling in Birmingham, AL, we have trained, experienced therapists who create a safe therapeutic environment that is tailored to your unique family dynamics.
-We want to meet you and help empower you to explore your relationship and help find a way to heal and move forward.
+At Sparrow Counseling in Birmingham, AL, we have trained, experienced therapists who create a safe therapeutic environment in family therapy tailored to your unique family dynamics.
+We want to meet you and help empower you to explore your relationship and find a way to heal and move forward.
 To get started follow these three simple steps:

 1. Reach out to Sparrow Counseling for a free 15-minute consultation.

-2. Be matched with a caring, experienced therapist.
+2. Be matched with a caring, experienced family therapist.

 3. Begin your healing journey with empathy, compassion, and support.